History of phycology: Late 19th century

-It was in the 19th Century that the true nature of lichens, as organisms consisting of an alga and a fungus in specific association, was demonstrated by Schwendener in 1867.
+It was in the 19th century that the true nature of lichens, as organisms consisting of an alga and a fungus in specific association, was demonstrated by Schwendener in 1867.
 This removed a source of confusion in morphology and classification (Morton, 1981 p.
 432).
-It was in this period (1859) that Charles Darwin (1809–1882) published his book on evolution:On the Origin of Species by Means of Natural Selection,....
+It was in this period (1859) that Charles Darwin (1809–1882) published his book on evolution: On the Origin of Species by Means of Natural Selection,....

 20th century

-In 1895 Børgesen started his study of the Faeroe Islands and published his work in 1902.Børgesen, F.; The algæ-vegetation of the Færöese coasts, with remarks on the phyto-geography In: Botany of the Færöes (ed.
-E. Warming) Vol. III, pp. 683-834.
-Copenhagen and London.
-Later between 1920 and 1936 he published his research on the algae of the Canary Islands.Børgesen, F. 1926.
-Marine algae from the Canary Islands especially from Teneriffe and Grand Canaria.
-II.
-Phaeophyceae.
-Biologiske Meddelelser / Kongelige Danske Videnskabernes Selskab 6: 1–112Børgesen, F. 1929.
-Marine algae from the Canary Islands especially from Teneriffe and Gran Canaria.
-III.
-Rhodophyceae.
-2, Cryptonemiales, Gigartinales and Rhodymeniales.
-Biologiske Meddelelser / Kongelige Danske Videnskabernes Selskab 8 (1):1–97Børgesen, F. & Frémy, P. 1936.
-Marine algae from the Canary Islands especially Teneriffe and Gran Canaria.
-IV.
-Cyanophyceæ.
-Biologiske Meddelelser / Kongelige Danske Videnskabernes Selskab 12 (5): 1–?
+In 1895, Børgesen started his study of the Faeroe Islands and published his work in 1902.
+Later between 1920 and 1936, he published his research on the algae of the Canary Islands.

-In 1935 and 1945 Felix Eugen Fritsch (1879–1954) published in two volumes his treatise: The Structure and Reproduction of the Algae.
+In 1935 and 1945, Felix Eugen Fritsch (1879–1954) published in two volumes his treatise: The Structure and Reproduction of the Algae.
 These two volumes detail virtually all that was then known about the morphology and reproduction of the algae.
-However knowledge of algae has so greatly increased since then it would be impossible for these to be brought up-to-date.
+However, knowledge of algae has so greatly increased since then it would be impossible for these to be brought up to date.
 Nevertheless, reference is often made to them.
 Other valuable works published in the 1950s include Cryptogamic Botany. written by Gilbert Morgan Smith (1885–1959), the algal volume (no.1) was published in 1955.
 In the following year (1956), Die Gattungen der Rhodophyceen. by Johan Harald Kylin (1879–1949) was published posthumously.
-Other phycologists who contributed massively to the knowledge of algae include: Elmer Yale Dawson (1918–1966) who published over 60 papers on the algae of the North American Pacific seas (Papenfuss, 1976).
+Other phycologists who contributed massively to the knowledge of algae include Elmer Yale Dawson (1918–1966), who published over 60 papers on the algae of the North American Pacific seas (Papenfuss, 1976).